Course

 • Palpate gently, if safe and appropriate, to determine where the pain might be coming from.

-If the pain is new, make sure to notify the provider in case it signals a change in status.
+If the pain is new, notify the provider in case it signals a change in status.

 Quiz Questions